knightsUCF/City-Builder-Architects-Production/GDD.md

 People want a team based games.
 Like League of Legends of Fortnite, so they can talk with each other and have funny moments.
 So definitely include co op.

+"Another issue with classical RTS is visually communicating the units and action to both the players and twitch viewers.
+Twitch and other video platforms is so important on growing a game.
+If you make it easy for viewers to understand what is going on you make it easy for the players.
+So many players check out games based on gameplay video and if it's a slug fest of 100s of units on screen with no clear visual communication on what's going on it looks chaotic and uninteresting."

 # State of RTS on /r/gamedev